Today, web competitive intelligence tools and techniques are your biggest opportunities to grow business and market share.

 - press releases

 - off-site blogs created by important industry influencers

 Monitoring press releases is one of the easiest ways to find out how your competitors want to be perceived.
 A great tip here is to set up Google Alerts on their brand names to follow announcements and important updates.

-Tracking news mentions is a very powerful web competitive technique as the strategic press is an efficient way to create a brand and gain popularity within your industry.
+Tracking news mentions is a powerful web competitive intelligence technique as the strategic press is an efficient way to create a brand and gain popularity within your industry.

 Monitoring industry press will tell you what people are saying about your competitors and how they’re positioning themselves against you.
-Again, use Google Alerts to be informed of these mentions.
+Again, you can use Google Alerts to be informed of these mentions.

-Presence on social media is increasingly important as social media networks are a wonderful way for companies to interact with users and customers.
+Social media networks are wonderful ways for companies to interact with users and customers.

-Evaluate how your competitors are utilizing social media to catch valuable social signals and determine how competitors promote their brand identity and voice.
+Evaluate how your competitors are using social media and how competitors promote their brand identity and voice.

-For each social network, pay attention to the number of followers they have, the frequency of posting, the type of content, and note how frequently fans interact with that content.
+For each social network, pay attention to the number of followers they have, the frequency of posting, the type of content, and the frequency of fan interactions.